An Invitation into the Silence

 The silence deepens – compassion expands.

-In witnessing one another, as emotions surface and transform, we touch the essence of true spiritual community.
+In witnessing one another, as emotions surface and transform, we touch the essence of true being.

-This simple yet profound practice is often overlooked, yet it reminds us of our roots, of what it means to be human, to embody our natural, basic goodness.
+This silent meditation practice is often overlooked, yet it opens the heart and relaxes the mind.
+In this shared space of silence and relaxation, we remember, what it means to be human, and to embody our natural, basic goodness.

 Here on the Oregon coast, nature teaches us to pull back, to listen, to be.